 Each I/O pad can be either input pad, or an output pad or a

 Then Each I/O pad can be either analog pad to carry analog signal or

 a digital pad to carry digital signal.

-And then there are power pads such as VDD pad and GND pad for
+And then there are power pads such as VDD pad and GND (also called

-protect the chip-circuit from over-voltage pulses.
-This may be due
+chip-circuit from over-voltage pulses.
+This may be due to

 user has applied higher than specified voltage to a pin.